deltaquebec/dquigley.dev/about.md

 <img src="/images/euler.jpg" alt="Profile Picture" style="float: left; margin-right: 20px; width: 180px;">

 Born and raised in Milwaukee, Wisconsin, I have deep Midwestern roots (and the accent to match).
-My academics took me to Madison for my undergraduate years, and then, craving a change of scenery and culture, I lived in the Netherlands during my Master's certificate.
-Although the Netherlands was an incredible adventure, Milwaukee called me back, and I returned home for my PhD.
+I studied physics, astronomy, mathematics, linguistics, and anthropology at UW-Madison for my undergraduate years, and I lived in the Netherlands during my Master's certificate at Universiteit Utrecht.
+I am now again home in Milwaukee for my PhD at UW-Milwaukee.

 I am a cinéaste and contend that were things different, I might have become a filmmaker.
 I enjoy collecting books as much as reading them, and attempt science fiction and fantasy creative writing every now and again.
 Much of my time is spent in a café, bookstore, or bookstore café.